roest1/nvim/doc/tmux-cheatsheet.md

 # tmux

 tmux is a terminal multiplexer that lets you run multiple terminal sessions in a single (split) window and save sessions.

 ## When Should You Use tmux?

-* ✅ When you want to run two or more independent terminal processes at once — for example:
+- ✅ When you want to run two or more independent terminal processes at once

-    * A development server running alongside a code editor

-    * Running logs, Git commands, or build scripts next to your coding workflow

-    * Starting a Python REPL or Docker container beside another process

-* ✅ When you want terminal state persistence — you can detach and reattach later without losing work
+- ✅ When you want terminal state persistence — you can detach and reattach later without losing work

-* 🚫 Use Vim splits (:vsp, :sp) when all the activity is inside Vim, like viewing and editing multiple files
+- 🚫 Use Vim splits (:vsp, :sp) when all the activity is inside Vim, like viewing and editing multiple files

 ### 1. Start tmux